hackclub/highway/app/views/guides/custom-devboard.md

 ![image](https://github.com/user-attachments/assets/0c14d190-39e1-4723-8085-e3c78aa2a0a2)

 The QSPI_SS pin is special because when pulled down, it enables BOOTSEL mode if the chip is starting up (or reset), which is the mode where one is able to flash the controller which their code.
 Normally, the QSPI_SS pin is floating shortly after startup, and then proceeds to be pulled up.
-To ensure proper behavior, the QSPI_SS pin might need to be pulled up to 3.3V through a 10k Ω resistor, but `with this combination of MCU and memory`, it has been proven to not be needed
+To ensure proper behavior, the QSPI_SS pin might need to be pulled up to high through a resistor, but `with this combination of MCU and memory`, it has been proven to not be needed

 With any flash for the RP2040, the QSPI_SS pin should have some way to be switched to ground through a 1k Ω resistor (which could be something like a button as shown but could also be headers that one has to connect)